openstack-archive/fuel-plugin-plumgrid/doc/plugin_guide/source/intro.rst

 ============

 This document contains instructions for installing and configuring the PLUMgrid plugin for Fuel.
-In order to use the PLUMgrid ONS Virtual Network Infrastructure for a Mirantis OpenStack Cloud.
+In order to use the PLUMgrid ONS Virtual Network Infrastructure for a Mirantis OpenStack Cloud, follow the Installation Guide.

 Key terms, acronyms and abbreviations
 -------------------------------------